 How To Wear A Midi Dress Casually

-A midi dress hits your legs mid-shin right between your ankle and knee.
-This means that for a midi to flatter your shape, it all comes down to your shoes.
+A midi dress hits your legs mid-shin (right between your ankle and knee).
+This means that for a midi to flatter you, you really need to pick the right shoe.

 But before we get into types of shoes to wear with a midi dress, one key thing to keep in mind is your handbag…